Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/assessment/assessment-strategy.md

 ## Assessment Delivery

-The course instructor invites students to incrementally complete all of the learning objectives for a technical challenge, laboratory assignment, and practical assignment.
+The course instructor invites students to incrementally complete all of the learning objectives for a practical assignment and laboratory assignment.
 As long as your work passes all of the GatorGrader checks before an assignment's deadline, you will receive full credit for that part of your assignment grade.
 After the deadline for project submission, all grades for the course projects will be reported through a student's GitHub repository using either messages in the GitHub repository's commit log, issues raised in the issue tracker, or comments on a pull request in the GitHub repository.
 Students should ask questions about their grade for any project on GitHub so as to facilitate an effective conversation about the submitted deliverables and to ensure that a student can ultimately master all of the technical knowledge and skills developed as part of that assignment's exploration of a specific topic in the field of discrete structures.

 ## Advance Feedback on an Assignment